aikozhaoz/Core-Parser/README.md

 * To run the actual program, run ```javac Main.java testfile```

 ### Project Description
 * A parser for a version of the Core language, a pretend language.
-The parser parses through the whole file and check if there is any syntax/semantic error in the file.
+The parser parses through the whole program and check if there is any syntax/semantic error.

 ### Scanner Class
 * Scanner: